sebastien/domish.js/README.md

 *DOMish* is a simplified pure JavaScript implementation of the DOM intended to be used in server-side JavaScript environments without a DOM implementation.

+*DOMish* has plenty of limitations, and is really designed to meet the very minimum requirements for managing a virtual DOM, so it doesn't support features like selectors, or events, for instance.